Getting involved as a Review Author

 - CGF guidance for writing all sections of systematic reviews

 - Glossary of terms used in our reviews

 - Plain language summaries standards document

-- MECIR file - Cochrane standards for conducting and reporting reviews
+- MECIR manual - see also here for related resources about Cochrane's expectations for conducting and reporting reviews

 - Common statistical issues